jimmychu0807/ethereum-zkvm-study/weekly-update/final-report.md

 The original project proposal can be [referenced here](https://github.com/eth-protocol-fellows/cohort-six/blob/master/projects/grandine_beacon_zkVMs_snarkification.md).
 This report details the integration of Brevis Pico zkVM, key refactoring for modularity, adding a new test case, and proof generation attempts on both local CPUs and GPUs via the Bonsai Network.

+This report is accompanied with a [project presentation](https://docs.google.com/presentation/d/1a1n-GMzIe9ALcUcrq4O_Tme6zmKSvh-lfnIxbqo7l5o/edit?usp=sharing).

 ## Detail Work & Final State

 ### Host and Guest Code Overview